 Marriage customs in England were different from Europe at large in that there was no tradition of marrying adolescents.
 The marrying age in medieval England varied between late teens and the twenties, depending upon the economic circumstances.

-In aristocratic customs, the number of days offered as labour to the landowner by peasants depended upon local customs.
+In aristocratic customs, the number of days offered as labor to the landowner by peasants depended upon local customs.

 Medieval England assimilated the influences of a Roman legacy, Germanic tribalism through Anglo-Saxons, Christianity and Norman culture.
 Slavery came to be abolished with the beginning of feudalism and significant economic growth took place between the Norman invasion of 11th century and the Black Plague and Great Famine in the 14th century.